ckoerber/lsqfit-gui/doc/source/examples.md

 additional_plots = [{"name": "My function", "fcn": plot_log_log}]
 ```
-Additionally, if you have a function which already takes `x` and `p` arguments as the fit function of the `nonlinear_fit` object, you can use
+Additionally, if you have a function that already takes `x` and `p` arguments as the fit function of the `nonlinear_fit` object, you can use
 ```python
 from lsqfitgui import wrap_plot_gvar